Military police: Brazil

 "Military police" is a law enforcement agency which follows the Brazilian military rules, responsible for preventative policing of the civilian population.
-Each state has its own Military Police department similar to a Gendarmerie.
-However, and despite their name, these corps are not branches of the brazilian armed forces, instead, they are auxiliary forces, alongside to the Military Firefighters Corps, of the Brazilian Army.
+Each state has its own Military Police department, each one is a Gendarmerie.
+However, and despite their name, these corps are not branches of the Brazilian armed forces, instead, they are auxiliary forces and Brazilian army reserves, alongside also the Military Fire Brigades.